Jc-alt logo

 smallerHeight = min(height[left], height[right])

-# width includes walls:
+# per test cases: width includes walls

-# [1, 1] is 1 water, so (rightIndex - leftIndex) = width
+# [1, 1] is 1 water, (rightIndex - leftIndex) = width

 currWater = smallerHeight * (right-left)